Join us at Future Branches 2024 in Austin, TX →. Use discount code for 25% off registration: FBA25SP.

 1 - Is the branch large and flexible enough to provide enough room for essential services to remain available?

 The size and layout of the branch you’re going to remodel—and the amount of changes you’re making to it—are significant factors in determining if you can stay open during construction.
-Maybe you can create a smaller working footprint of the branch that can stay open to process member transactions.
+Maybe you can create a smaller working footprint of the branch that can stay open to process customer transactions.
 This question requires realistic, practical planning, even to the point of marking out the areas with tape to see if they are really large enough … and if your technology systems are flexible enough to function as needed.

 Staying open during a branch remodel often requires some (if not most) of the construction to happen during off-hours—evenings and weekends.
 Some subcontractors may charge extra to work overnight or on weekends, so make sure to inform them if that is your plan when you request bids for their work.